 Lake Mirror Park is a busy place, with more than 900 events taking place each year.

 Hike in the Circle B Bar Reserve

-And the best part is, entry to the reserve is completely free!
+The best part is that entry to the reserve is entirely free!

 Spend a Romantic Evening at the Silver Moon Drive-In Theatre

-Some of the biggest blockbusters that have played on the Silver Moon screen are Grease, Footloose, Tom and Jerry, Back to the Future, amongst others.
+Some of the biggest blockbusters that have played on the Silver Moon screen are Grease, Footloose, Tom and Jerry, and Back to the Future.